apache/echarts-doc/en/api/echarts-instance.md

 + `opts`

     Optional; configuration item of loading animation, which is related to `type`.
-Following shows the default configuration item :
+Following shows the available configuration items and their default values:

     ```js
 default: {